 NIH-funded health research grants available to nonprofits, government agencies

 Proposed research projects may address a wide range of health-related topics including health outcomes or, on a broader scale, social determinants of health, such as educational opportunities, employment, and economic development.
-Projects that directly correlate to health outcomes, or that address needs identified through a community prioritization process, such as a Community Health Assessment or Community Health Improvement Plan, will be given priority.
+Projects with direct health outcomes will be given priority.

-Applicants are encouraged to participate in an informational webinar on May 13, 2019, to learn more about the opportunity and application process.
+Applicants are encouraged to participate in an informational webinar on Oct.
+10, 2019, to learn more about the opportunity and application process.
+Awards will be announced in January 2020, and projects are anticipated to begin in March, 2020.

-iTHRIV aims to promote interdisciplinary research projects that help bring scientific innovations from the lab into clinical practice. iTHRIV also strives to address social equity, with the goal of implementing research that will benefit underserved populations across the commonwealth.
+iTHRIV aims to promote interdisciplinary research projects that help bring scientific innovations from the lab into clinical practice. iTHRIV also strives to address social equity, with the goal of implementing research that will benefit underserved populations across Virginia.
+The institute is supported by the National Center for Advancing Translational Sciences, part of the National Institutes of Health, through award number UL1TR003015.

 For more information and the request for proposals, please visit the iTHRIV website.